dungwinux/tino/README.md

 - _Some edge cases that I didn't have time to figure out_

-> This program was originally designed to generate valid file for challenge `mere` in UMassCTF 2022.
+> This program was originally designed to generate valid file for challenge `tino` in UMassCTF 2022.

 ### License